-On May 31, 2012, in an effort to improve access to counsel before CBP, ICE and USCIS, the LAC and Penn State Law’s Center for Immigrants’ Rights released the report, Behind Closed Doors: An Overview of DHS Restrictions on Access to Counsel.
+On May 31, 2012, in an effort to improve access to counsel before CBP, ICE and USCIS, the Council and Penn State Law’s Center for Immigrants’ Rights released the report, Behind Closed Doors: An Overview of DHS Restrictions on Access to Counsel.
 The report describes restrictions on access to legal representation before DHS, provides a legal landscape, and offers recommendations designed to combat DHS’s harmful practices.
 It also addresses recent changes to USCIS guidance that are intended to expand access to legal representation.

 The report includes anecdotes from immigration attorneys across the country indicating that CBP, ICE and USCIS often interfere with noncitizens’ access to counsel in benefits interviews, interrogations, and other types of administrative proceedings outside of immigration court.
 Depending on the context, immigration officers completely bar attorney participation, impose unwarranted restrictions on access to legal counsel, or strongly discourage noncitizens from seeking legal representation at their own expense.
-The LAC held a recorded teleconference highlighting key issues in the report.

 FOIA Suits Seeking DHS Access to Counsel Records

 The Council has filed three lawsuits against DHS to compel the release of records relating to noncitizens’ access to counsel before USCIS, CBP, and ICE.
 The Council initially pursued disclosure of these records through FOIA requests filed in March 2011.

 Dorsey & Whitney LLP is co-counsel with the Council on these FOIA cases.